 Can Cats Eat Bread?
 Occasionally

 We as humans can utilize the many benefits bread has to offer our bodies; vitamins, minerals, proteins, carbs and fiber.
 However, since cats are carnivores they will gain no nutritional benefits from eating it, so stick to just the occasional morsel of this doughy snack.

 However, it is definitely worth mentioning that bread dough (raw) can be extremely toxic to cats.
-If swallowed, the warm nature of the cat's intestinal tract will continue to allow the yeast to rise.
+If swallowed, the warm nature of the cat’s intestinal tract will continue to allow the yeast to rise.
 This can cause bloating, pain and even blockages.
-Since we get this question a lot we also created a longer post on the question can cats eat bread.
+For a more information see our detailed article can cats eat bread.

 Can Cats Eat Tuna?
 Occasionally

 Cats go wild over tuna fish, but according to WebMD, this protein packed for human consumption does not contain all the necessary ingredients our feline friends need for a balanced diet.
 The occasional piece is not a problem, but remember many canned fish contains mercury and can be toxic to cats in large doses.
 If you have obtained fresh tuna, then make sure it is thoroughly cooked and deboned before you allow kitty a taste; raw fish can carry many bacterias that can make your pet ill and bones pose a choking hazard.

 If you read the side of your cat food bag, you may see rice used as a filler.
 Rice is considered a carbohydrate and will provide your furry pal with some added energy.
 It is also good for cats that have an upset tummy as it is easy to digest.
 However, never give your pets uncooked rice as it has the opposite effect on the stomach (hard to digest) plus, rice is not a complete and balanced diet so use only as a treat or a supplement to its regular meal.